 - Check trash and empty it if necessary.

 - Check toilet paper.

-Take a minute or two to wipe down your kitchen appliances.
+Take a minute or two to wipe down the exterior side of your kitchen appliances.
 You can do this with a lightly damp microfiber cloth and a polishing cloth, or something like a stainless steel polish if you happen to have stainless steel without the fingerprint-proof feature.

 More Pet-Related Cleaning Tips